 15. Start planning now

 Planning for retirement is about more than counting dollars; it’s also about visualizing the life you want to lead.
 To plan properly, you need to have a good idea of where you’d like to live and what activities you want to do.
-You’ll also want to calculate your life expectancy and your expected Social Security benefits as part of the planning process.
+Calculate your life expectancy and your expected Social Security benefits as part of the planning process.

 16. Account for your medical care costs

 You generally can’t apply for Medicare until you reach age 65.
-So if you want to retire before 65, you’ll need a plan for how you will get and pay for health insurance coverage until you turn 65.
+So, if you want to retire before 65, you’ll need a health insurance coverage plan.